 Epitaph of a Privateer

 The Liverpool Packet stayed at sea under the American flag for less than two days.
-It was recaptured by the British and repurchased by Enos Collins and his investors who returned it to service as a privateer.
+The British recaptured it, and Enos Collins and his investors returned it to service as a privateer.
 Collins, founder of the Halifax Banking Company, would become one of the wealthiest men in Canada.
 He disliked discussing the privateer days.

-John Barrs' wealth would continue to grow and he, as well as his brother James, served terms in Canada's parliament.
+John Barss’ wealth would continue to grow and he, as well as his brother James, served terms in Canada’s parliament.

 Images: British schooner By Thomas Buttersworth(Life time: 1768-1842) – Original publication: ca 1800-1828Immediate source: Took a picture of the painting at The Mariners' Museum, PD-US-expired, https://en.wikipedia.org/w/index.php?curid=37842107.

 […] Olmsted set course for Egg Harbor, N.J.
 But before he could bring the ship in, it was waylaid by an American privateer, the Convention, from Pennsylvania.
 Olmsted tried to convince the captain of the Convention that he […]